Tallow for Eczema: Does It Actually Help?

 3. Less is more.
 Tallow is concentrated.
 A pea-sized amount covers a much larger area than the equivalent volume of lotion.

 4. Once or twice a day, consistently.
-Eczema responds to consistency over intensity.
+Eczema-prone skin responds to consistency over intensity.
 A small amount daily outperforms a large amount sporadically.

 5. Give it 2-4 weeks.
-Skin barrier repair takes time.
-Most people who switch to tallow notice meaningful improvement within 2-4 weeks of consistent use, not within days.
+Give it time.
+Most people who switch to tallow notice their skin feels more comfortable within 2-4 weeks of consistent use, not within days.

 What product to use

-For face-area eczema, Nourishing Face Balm can be used in small amounts on affected patches.
+For eczema-prone skin on the face, Nourishing Face Balm can be used in small amounts on affected patches.

 What to expect

-For mild eczema: most people see noticeable improvement in skin texture and reduction in flare frequency within 2-3 weeks.
+For mildly eczema-prone skin: most people see noticeable improvement in skin texture within 2-3 weeks.

-For severe eczema: tallow is best used alongside whatever your dermatologist has prescribed (topical steroids, etc.).
-It provides the moisturizing component of treatment without the synthetic-ingredient triggers.
+For very reactive, eczema-prone skin: tallow is best used alongside whatever your dermatologist recommends.
+It provides the moisturizing component of your routine without the synthetic-ingredient triggers.

 Read more: What is grass-fed beef tallow · Our process